ion-channel/analyze/README.md

 If your `.ionize.yml` file has a different name, or isn't in the root directory of your repo, you can specify the path to it by adding `config: path/to/my_ionize.yml` to the step's `with:` block.

+See the [action.yml](action.yml) file for a list of all the action's inputs.

 An `.ionize.yml` file should look like this:

 ```yml